ianunruh/ianunruh.com/_posts/2014-05-09-monitor-everything.md

     getfacl /var/log/syslog
     ```

 Using the ACL method is arguably more secure, since the permissions are much more fine-grained.
+Note that `acl` may not be installed on your system.
+Use `apt-get install -y acl` to install it.

 <div class="alert alert-warning">
   Don't just blindly set ACL entries on all logs, some processes (like OpenSSH) will complain about it.